cdrissell/C_clock_project/README.md

 - GCC
   - To check if GCC is installed, type "gcc -v" in the command line
   - If it is not installed, go here https://gcc.gnu.org/install/

+---

+### Uses

+- Flags
+  - -h
+    - run the file with the flag '-h' to access the help page for the program
+      - This is still a work in progress
+  - -c
+    - run the file with the flag '-c' to change the color of the clock's text.
+    - Example: './clock -c blue'
+    - Available colors:
+      - red, green, yellow, blue, magenta, cyan, white
+  - FUTURE:
+    - Working on a timer function that would use the flag '-t' and set off an alarm after a specified amount of time.